Legacy-Edition-Minigames/Minigames/README.md

 If you want to create your own LEB server, keep reading.

+If you do make your own LEB server, please at least credit me.

 ### Preperation

 * You need Java 16 to be installed before you can proceed, you can find it at [Oracle.com](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)